-In the Pacific Northwest, staining is usually seen in well decayed wood, most kinds of wood can be colonized.
+In the Pacific Northwest, staining is usually seen in well-decayed wood, most kinds of wood can be colonized.
 Green Stain Fungi decays small pieces of wood as well as large logs.
-The fungi can rot wood from both hardwoods and conifers.
+The fungi can rot the wood from both hardwoods and conifers.

 Green Stained wood was used to decorate wooden objects with colorful inlays during the Renaissance years.
 Carvers produced beautiful works with intricate inlaid designs.
 Scientists are finding that the pigments have for other uses, there is a study going on right now to see if it has the qualities to fight cancer.